 Additional Cost

 It also depends on where you want to survey the boat.
-For instance, if the ship is in water and you want to survey it on the ground, hauling your boat will cost you an additional $20 per foot or so.
+For instance, if the ship is in water and you want to watch it on the ground, hauling your boat will cost you an additional $20 per foot.

-Also, if it’s a small fishing boat or a pontoon boat that is relatively low power, it’s much cheaper than a sophisticated cruise or yacht.
+Also, a small fishing boat or a pontoon boat with relatively low power is much cheaper than a sophisticated cruise or yacht.
 It’s because of the advanced engines that need careful inspection.

 So, if you are dealing with a relatively advanced engine, it can cost you an additional $300 to $600.
-However, engine inspection is a must if you are buying a high-power boat.
+However, engine inspection is necessary if you buy a high-power boat.

 Signs of a Good Surveyor

-If you’re getting your boat survey for the first time, it’s essential to know what your boat surveyor should do during the inspection.
+If you’re getting your boat survey for the first time, knowing what your boat surveyor should do during the inspection is essential.
 For instance, your surveyor should inspect the boat on the ground.
 This way, he can survey the underwater gear and the hull.

 Reporting the Findings